This post may contain affiliate links. Read the full disclosure here.

 Chicken milanese is a thinly pounded chicken breast dredged in egg, dipped in breadcrumbs and then pan fried.
 If you drizzle this beurre blanc sauce over the chicken, the salad doesn’t need any additional dressing.
 It’s an easy weeknight dinner you will find yourself making over and over.

 This beurre blanc sauce recipe makes a delicious and versatile sauce that will enhance any number of dishes you serve.
+Once you give it a try, head over to make my dijon mustard sauce.
+It’s very similar.

 Common Questions about Beurre Blanc